Natchez Trace Bike Tour

 At mile marker 266, we will stop at the Parkway Visitor Center and Headquarters for lunch and then press on to our destination of The Belmont Hotel, a restored 1927 Georgian style hotel in Belmont, Mississippi.

-Day 6 (Friday): Belmont, MS to Meriwether Lewis National Monument
+Day 6: Belmont to Meriwether Lewis National Monument

 There is typically one day during a Lizard Head tour that we designate the “Queen Stage” which is defined as follows: